-A common query for people just getting started in affiliate marketing – is which affiliate networks they should join.
+A common query for people just getting started in affiliate marketing – is which affiliate networks they should join as a beginner.

-Two of the big names out there though, are Amazon and Clickbank.
+Two of the big names out there are: Amazon and Clickbank.

-While everyone knows what Amazon is, far less have ever heard of Clickbank.
+In any case, everyone knows what Amazon is, many people have never heard of Clickbank.

-Clickbank also pays out some pretty good commissions – often in the 50-75% range.
+Clickbank also pays out some pretty high commissions in comparison to Amazon – often in the 50-75% range.

-Recently the Amazon commission structure has changed – Amazon commission started at 4% and can raise to above 8% – as you sell more products.
+Recently the Amazon commission structure has changed – Amazon commission started at 4% and can rise up to above 8% – as you sell more products.

 The US now pay you a certain percentage, depending on what category of products you sell.